Intermed Hospital: History

 In 2005, the hospital project was first initiated and planning started.
 In June 2010, a joint company has been established by the name "International Medical Center LLC".
 Then the commissioning stage of the project continued.
-By acquiring hospital license, it officially opened on 7 May, 2014, and Intermed Center LLC was established.
+By acquiring hospital license, it officially opened on 7 May 2014, and Intermed Center LLC was established.

 In September 2014, the hospital's name was changed, as well as the logo, to United Family Intermed Hospital (UFIH), as the management contract was made with United Family Healthcare Group.

 In August 2016, UFIH was accredited by JCI and received its Gold Seal of Approval.
-An on-site survey was held between 15-19 August, 2016.
+An on-site survey was held between 15 and 19 August 2016.
 Out of 1100 indicators 39 were insufficient, and with 96% of performance UFIH was accredited.
-Then, starting from 1st of January 2017, the hospital changed its name to Intermed Hospital.
+Then, starting from 1 January 2017, the hospital changed its name to Intermed Hospital.
 Intermed Hospital is the first and only JCI Accredited hospital in Mongolia.